 Menopausal symptom triggers are things that influence when and how menopause symptoms occur.
 Menopause symptom triggers can include things like specific foods, external temperatures, friction from clothing, stress hormone levels, and more.
 Not all menopause symptom triggers are external and sometimes certain illnesses can exacerbate the frequency or intensity of certain menopausal symptoms.

 The most common menopausal symptom triggers are compounds that come from certain types of foods.
-Food is one of the easier triggers to control and avoid, which is why diet is such an integral part of menopausal health for women undergoing the transition.
-Since the holidays are just around the corner, it’s important to understand how to avoid some of those symptom triggers at the holiday dinner table.
+Food is one of the easier triggers to control and avoid, which is why diet is such an integral part of menopausal health.
+Since the holidays are just around the corner, it’s important to understand how to avoid some of those food symptom triggers at the holiday dinner table.

 Foods to Eat

 Winter fruits are a great source of fiber, minerals, vitamins, natural sugars, and most importantly, antioxidants.
-Let’s take a look at the three most commonly used fruits in holiday recipes, cranberries, pears, and oranges.
-All three can help improve and maintain your overall health, not just your menopausal health.
+The three most commonly used fruits in holiday recipes — cranberries, pears, and oranges — can help improve and maintain your overall health, not just your menopausal health.

 Cranberries are rich in antioxidants, which can help reduce the risk of heart disease, help the immune system remain strong, and keep brain cells healthy.
 Pears have up to six grams of dietary fibers that can help your body better absorb nutrients by slowing down digestion.
 This can also help keep you fuller for longer and prevent you from overeating.
 Oranges are high in B-vitamins and potassium, both of which can help improve blood pressure and ensure that the body produces enough red blood cells to maintain energy and circulation.

 So if you’re looking to keep your immune health high, look for recipes that incorporate these fruits!